 Go digital – Whenever possible, choose a digital receipt over a physical one.

-Less frequent shopping – Try to shop less often, and to buy more things at once.
+Less frequent shopping – Try to shop less often, and buy more things at once.
 In that way, you will reduce the number of receipts you use.

 Contact your local recycling center – The way receipts are handled depends on your local recycling program.
 Contact them and ask if they can recycle receipts, and if not, what’s the best way to dispose of them.